KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## What Does Increasing Mobile Phone Ownership in Developing Countries Mean for The Global United Methodist Church?

-United Methodist membership is skyrocketing in developing countries where the people may not be able to afford a laptop, but perhaps can afford a smartphone as the price falls.
-Such a phone will be used for education, banking, to own a small business, to connect with other people from around the world, and perhaps to read the Bible.
+Basically, people in developing countries sch as the United States (where United Methodist membership is on the decline) tend to be able to afford laptops and/or smartphones.
+In developing countries, such as Africa and the Phillipines (where United Methodist membership is skyrocketting), the people tend to not be able to afford a laptop.
+But they may be able to afford mobile phones, and increasingly smartphones, as the price falls.
+Such phones will be used as a lifeline- for education, banking (many do not have bank account), to own a small business (which will help bring people out of poverty and build up the economy), to connect with people from around the world (just like many people in developed countries already do, and perhaps to read the Bible!
+Unlike those of us accustomed to owning laptops, for many people in developing countries, the phone

 The phone may be the first and only computer that the person has ever owned.

 6x more mobile phone subscriptions in developing world
 ![](research-sprint/mobile-phones-subscriptions-world-bank.png)